Burial and Memorial Benefits

 The Veteran was receiving VA pension or compensation at the time of death, OR

-The Veteran was entitled to receive VA pension or compensation, but decided not to reduce his/her military retirement or disability pay, OR
+The Veteran was entitled to receive VA pension or compensation, but decided not to reduce their military retirement or disability pay, OR

 The Veteran died while hospitalized by VA, or while receiving care under VA contract at a non-VA facility, OR